Free-Pascal-meets-SDL-Website/kiss_sdl4fp/README.md

 ### Pascal strings instead of C's char pointer

-The work with Pascal's strings is much more convenient and less error prone, so the benefit of implementing them instead of directly converting C's char pointers used in the original project.
+The work with Pascal's strings is much more convenient and less error prone, so the benefit of implementing them, instead of directly converting C's char pointers, is just too huge.

 ## Manual and Examples